CloudEngineHub/smpl-rs/README.md

-# SMPL-rs Suite
+# Smpl-rs

-SMPL-rs is the suite of SMPL functionality implemented in Rust.
+Smpl-rs is the suite of SMPL functionality implemented in Rust over [gloss](https://github.com/Meshcapade/gloss).
 It contains code for creating smpl-bodies, rendering and modifying them.

 ![SMPL Banner](imgs/banner.png)